-Quite simply the biggest, best, and most famous festival in the world, Glastonbury resonates a spirit and character no other event has ever managed to capture – and many have tried!
+Arguably the world’s most famous music and arts festival, Glastonbury resonates a spirit, character and scope that no other event has ever managed to capture – and many have tried!

-That said the festival will still feature many of the biggest bands, artists and DJs in the world, playing across loads of stages and arenas, including the Pyramid Stage, Other Stage, Jazz World, Dance Village, Left Field, Avalon, and the Acoustic Stage.
+More than 1000 acts play across dozens of stages and arenas, including the Pyramid Stage, Other Stage, Jazz World, Dance Village, Left Field, Avalon, Acoustic Stage and last year’s addition, the Park Stage.

 But there’s so much more than bands at Glasto.
 The site spreads back from the inside core of stages to give way to the famous Green Fields, the infamous Stone Circle and various other hives of collective energy.
 Artists, street performers, theatre groups and workshops provide jaw-dropping spectacles, artistic projects, and interactive experiences.